The clothing research group

 Ingrid Haugsrud is a fashion designer who holds a Master’s degree in Fashion and Society from OsloMet.
 Her thesis was a wardrobe study that investigated which clothes that were valuable to the informants and in what way.
 Ingrid has worked with local value chains and production, and with more sustainable business models in fashion.
-At SIFO, Ingrid is working on the research projects CHANGE and BELONG.
+At SIFO, Ingrid is working on the research projects CHANGE, BELONG, REDUCE and FoodLessons.

 Lisbeth Løvbak Berg